LincolnSteinLab/gdc-viewer/README.md

 Note that this will only show preloaded tracks as well as tracks you have added using the various dialogs.
 It does not dynamically create tracks based on what is available from the GDC.

-# Available Store SeqFeature
+# Available Track Types
 ## A note on filters
-All SeqFeatures support filters as they are defined in the [GDC API Documentation](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#filters-specifying-the-query).
+All tracks support filters as they are defined in the [GDC API Documentation](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#filters-specifying-the-query).

 Note that filters should have the filter type prepended to the front.
 Ex.
 Case filters use `cases.`, SSM filters use `ssms.`, and Gene filters use `genes.`.
 GraphQL is used to retrieve results, so if the filters work there, they work with these Store classes.